|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-For a vegan, I really love spinach dip.
+For a vegan, we really love spinach dip.
 Probably a little too much.
-But then again, I love just about any way to eat more greens, and I love the convenience of using frozen chopped spinach in just about any way.
+But then again, we love just about any way to eat more greens, and we love the convenience of using frozen chopped spinach in just about any way.

 In this simple and easy vegan spinach dip recipe, you use a vegan packaged soup mix, frozen spinach and a non-dairy sour cream and just mix it all up together.
 It really couldn't possibly be easier or more foolproof.